Home / About / Governance and Leadership / Board of Trustees 2025 - 2026

 Columbus, OH

-Leigha Senter, MS, LGC, FACCC, is a licensed genetic counselor and clinical professor at The Ohio State University’s James Cancer Hospital and Solove Research Institute where she specializes in cancer genetics risk assessment in women with gynecologic cancers.
-She is the Associate Director of the Division of Human Genetics.
+Leigha Senter-Jamieson is a licensed genetic counselor and clinical professor at The Ohio State University's James Cancer Hospital and Solove Research Institute, specializing in cancer genetics risk assessment for women with gynecologic cancers.
+She serves as Associate Director of the Division of Human Genetics and is a member of the Cancer Control Program at the OSUCCC – James, where she contributes to research initiatives focused on cancer prevention and early detection strategies.

-Senter has more than 20 years of research experience in hereditary cancers with a primary focus in BRCA gene-related projects with more than 100 peer reviewed publications.
-She is currently a board member for the Association of Community Cancer Centers.
+With over 20 years of research experience in hereditary cancers, primarily focusing on BRCA gene-related projects, Senter has authored more than 100 peer-reviewed publications.
+She currently serves as a board member for the Association of Cancer Care Centers.

-Senter earned a bachelor's degree in molecular genetics from The Ohio State University in Columbus, Ohio, and a master's degree in genetic counseling from the University of Pittsburgh in Pittsburgh, Pennsylvania
+Senter earned her Bachelor's degree in molecular genetics from The Ohio State University and her Master's degree in genetic counseling from the University of Pittsburgh.

 Shariff_Afreen-100x100